-050532 - Theater Production Grades 9-12 Prerequisite: None Type of Credit: FA/EL Singing with string band accompaniment.
-Focus is on singing in three-part harmony with group members also playing accompanying instruments e.g. guitar, mandolin, banjo, piano, upright bass etc. The class is open to all students who are interested in singing, but all students will be asked to try to play an instrument as well.
+Focus is on singing popular and traditional songs in two and three-part harmony.
+The class is open to all students who are interested and enjoy singing.
 Previous musical experience is encouraged, but not required.
 The ensemble prepares music from a variety of popular styles, cultures and eras.
-Students will learn to read music, practice good vocal technique and learn to perform with effective stage presence, and create rewarding musical experiences through teamwork and practice.
+Students will learn to read music, practice good vocal technique and perform with effective stage presence in order to create rewarding musical experiences through teamwork and practice.
 The ensemble performs at school and in the community, and periodically takes field trips to participate in or attend other musical events.
-Singers must be available for all scheduled performances which will be outlined in the course syllabus.
-Singer/String Band is a full-year class, and students are strongly encouraged to sign up for both semesters of the class.
+Singers must be available for all scheduled performances, most of which will be outlined in the course syllabus.
+Choir is a full-year class, and students are strongly encouraged to sign up for both semesters of the class.

 Band is available to students with previous experience on a band instrument.
-This course focuses on ensemble skills and soloing abilities in a variety of musical styles including pop, funk, rock, jazz and classical.
+The band focuses on ensemble skills in a variety of musical styles.
 Students will continually develop their playing skills, musicianship, practice technique, rehearsal technique and teamwork.
-Students will perform in a number of settings including pep band, school concerts and other events.
+Students will perform in a number of settings including school concerts, festivals, athletic events and small group events.
 Band members must be available for all scheduled performances, which will be outlined in the syllabus.
 Band is a full year class and students are strongly encouraged to sign up for both semesters of the class.

-This class is offered for students who want to learn to play guitar.
+This class is offered for students who want to learn to play acoustic guitar.
 Students will learn a broad range of skills that apply to any style of guitar playing.
 Students will learn the basics of reading music, learn to play melodies and chords, learn to improvise and practice playing as a guitar ensemble.
 There will be occasional informal evening performances for students to share their progress, at which attendance will be mandatory.
+Students are encouraged to bring their own instrument.
 A limited number of school instruments may be available for rental.
 This class is appropriate both for students with no musical experience as well as those who have started to play the guitar.
+All students will be encouraged to sing and play.
 This is a full year class, and students must take Guitar A before taking Guitar B.